khoih-prog/Blynk_WiFiNINA_WM/README.md

 Thanks to [Miguel Alexandre Wisintainer](https://github.com/tcpipchip) for initiating, inspriring, working with, developing, debugging and testing.
 Without that, support to nRF52, especially ***U-Box B302 running as nRF52840***, has never been started and finished.

-Thanks to [thorathome in GitHub](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
+Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
 Now those features are speading fast into libraries having similar functionalities.

 ### New Releases v1.0.2